Super Smash Bros. (video game): Gameplay

 The Super Smash Bros. series is a departure from the general genre of fighting games; instead of depleting an opponent's life bar, Smash Bros. players seek to knock opposing characters off a stage.
-Each player has a damage total, represented by a percentage, which rises as the damage is taken and can reach maximum damage of 999%.
+Each player has a damage total, represented by a percentage, which rises as the damage is taken.
 As this percentage rises, the character is knocked progressively farther by attacks.
 To knock out (KO) an opponent, the player must send that character flying off the edge of the stage, which is not an enclosed arena but rather an area with open boundaries.
 When knocked off the stage, a character may use jumping moves in an attempt to return; some characters have longer-ranged jumps and may have an easier time "recovering" than others.
-Additionally, characters have different weights, making it harder for heavier opponents to be knocked off the edge, but harder for them to recover once sent flying.

 While games such as Street Fighter and Tekken require players to memorize complicated button-input combinations, Super Smash Bros. uses the same control combinations to access all moves for all characters.
 Characters are additionally not limited to only facing opponents, instead being allowed to move freely.
 The game focuses more on aerial and platforming skills than other fighting games, with larger, more dynamic stages rather than a simple flat platform.
 Smash Bros. also implements blocking and dodging mechanics.
 Grabbing and throwing other characters is also possible.
+Support for the Nintendo 64 Rumble Pak is included.

 Various weapons and power-ups can be used in battle to inflict damage, recover health, or dispense additional items.
 They fall randomly onto the stage in the form of items from Nintendo franchises, such as Koopa shells, hammers, and Poké Balls.
 The nine multiplayer stages are locations taken from or in the style of Nintendo franchises, such as Planet Zebes from Metroid and Sector Z from Star Fox.
 Although stages are rendered in three dimensions, players move within a two-dimensional plane.
 Stages are dynamic, ranging from simple moving platforms to dramatic alterations of the entire stage.
 Each stage offers unique gameplay and strategic motives, making the chosen stage an additional factor in the fight.